Badrharmy8/Iris-Flower-Classification/README.md

-# 🌸 Iris Flower Classification using SVM
+# 🌸 Iris Flower Classification

 ## 📝 Project Overview
 This project focuses on classifying **Iris flowers** into three species: